Te Araroa Trail Hamilton Hut to Lake Coleridge

 Today was another day of beech forest and walking down the Harper river valley.
-The trail notes mentioned that we could stay on the true left of the river for most of the way, only crossing at the end – but the path ended on the left within 30 mins of us starting.
+We took things pretty slowly as we only had about 15 km to go to the Trustpower Campsite at the top of Lake Coleridge.
+The trail notes mentioned that we could stay on the true left of the river for most of the way, only crossing at the end – but somehow we lost it within 30 mins of us starting.
 This meant we were back to numerous river crossings, which it feels like we’ve spent months doing!!

-We took things pretty slowly today, as we only had about 15kms to go to the Trustpower Campsite at the top of Lake Coleridge.
-As we made our way down the Harper river, we vaguely followed a 4 wheel drive track, with a whole lot of ‘winging it’ too.
-The river became more wide and swift, and it got to the point where although we could see the 4 wheel drive track on the left of the river we stayed on the right, as a.) we didn’t fancy another crossing due to the fast flow and discoloured water and b.) we needed to be on the right side in 1.5kms anyway.
+As we made our way down the Harper River, we vaguely followed a 4 wheel drive track, with a whole lot of ‘winging it’.
+The river became more wide and swift, and it got to the point where although we could see the 4 wheel drive track on the left of the river we stayed on the right, as a.) we didn’t fancy another crossing due to the fast flow and b.) we needed to be on the right side in 1.5kms anyway.

 The Pinnacles were pretty cool – an area with many shards of pointy rock sticking up vertically.
-I’m trying to think of the geological reason for them – presumably something to do with a harder rock seam in a soft rock area.. something to Google later.
+I’m trying to think of the geological reason for them – presumably, something to do with a harder rock seam in a soft rock area.. something to Google later.
 After all the excitement we had a quick break and reflected on the past hour.
 We’d lost time, and Ti and Kirsten had overtaken us on the left-hand side of the river.

 The scenery in the Harper valley was amazing.
-Again we were surrounded by mountains on all sides, including the Craigeburn range to the East, and Mount Gargus and Mount Oakden ahead.
+Again we were surrounded by mountains on all sides, including the Craigieburn range to the East, and Mount Gargus and Mount Oakden ahead.
 Again some peaks had a light dusting of snow.

 Mike had been offered a lift from his friend Chris, and amazingly there was a little window of Vodafone signal near the campsite (by the green farm buildings if any SOBOs are reading this).
 We contacted Chris and long story short, he was able to come and pick us up and drove us to Methven!
 Chris, you’re now officially a trail angel – thanks sooo much!!

 We all enjoyed a huge burger in the Blue Pub, the boys did a bit of resupply shopping and we called our loved ones.
 We’ve got an early start in the morning, as we get a bus around the Rakaia river.
 It’s hard to believe the next time I post (in about a week or so’s time from Lake Tekapo) I will have finished my TA – Yikes!!
 The great news is I’ve now raised nearly $1,300 for my local community centre!
 Thanks so much to everyone who’s donated your kindness is much appreciated!